 The Nurse Faculty Loan Program (NFLP) is a federal loan program offered through the government’s Health Resources & Services Administration.
 Information related to the program and requirements can be found on the government’s website.

-Student eligibility is determined in accordance with Barbara Mawn in the School of Nursing, based on the Administrative Guidance set forth by the government.
-If you have questions about starting the application process, please email Barbara Mawn at: Barbara_Mawn@uml.edu.
+Student eligibility is determined in accordance with Barbara Mawn in the School of Nursing, based on the Administrative Guidance (pdf) set forth by the government.
+If you have questions about starting the application process, please email Ainat Koren at: Ainat_Koren@uml.edu.

 Award amounts may not exceed $35,500 per year, up to a student’s maximum cost of attendance less other aid received.
 Funding may also be limited by the annual amount awarded by the Health Resources & Services Administration to the University.
 Students must be actively enrolled in coursework on either a part-time or full-time basis.
 Interest rates and loan forgiveness options will be subject to your employment status, per the federal guidelines.